hahnrobi/AmbiDuinoBox/README.md

 To use:
 1. Please already know your FastLED config before trying this, as it's always best to get the lights working with the 'FirstLight' example :)

 //-----------------------EDITABLE CONFIGURATION

 #define NUM_LEDS 176

 #define LED_TYPE WS2812B

 #define DATA_PIN 11

-    //#define CLOCK_PIN 0
+#define CLOCK_PIN 0 //leave at zero if no clock pin used

 #define COLOUR_ORDER RGB

 #define SERIAL_SPEED 512000

 //-----------------------EDITABLE CONFIGURATION

-2. Edit the top section with your configuration, if you use LEDs with a clock pin, uncomment CLOCK_PIN, give it a value and swap the FastLED.addLeds line in 'setup()'
+2. Edit the top section with your configuration, if you use LEDs with a clock pin, change the number from zero to use the correct addLEDs call, or leave it at zero to ignore

 3. The default speed I set here is 512,000, which is supported in the following ways:

     Ambibox: 'AtmoDuino' section from SerialPortConfig.ini in the Ambibox program files dir